floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 **Note**: This has no safety measures - if all combinations of the attributes are used up, our database is "full" and we are screwed.

 After the image is persisted we redirect to `show`.
 Additionally, an `ImageController` is introduced with a `show` action [here](https://github.com/floriank/kitteh-phoenix/blob/04-enable-uploading/web/controllers/image_controller.ex#L6) to actually serve up the image for now.
-This is intermediary - ultimately, we'll not use Phoenix to serve assets in production.
+This is intermediary - ultimately, we'll not use Phoenix to serve assets in "production".

 If all goes well, the upload should work and the original image should be served under a memorable shorthand.